Asian Studies Concentration

 Faculty Advisor: Dr. Andrew Oros, Professor of Political Science and International Studies

-WC abroad programs in Hong Kong, Japan, South Korea, and China (summer)
+WC abroad programs in China (Beijing and Hong Kong), Japan, and South Korea.

 Required language of study: Chinese, or another Asian language abroad.

 In addition to the Common Requirements for all concentrations, students must complete two courses related to Asia at Washington College.